-Random Ramblings: Why Does God Let Bad Things Happen
+Random Ramblings: Why Does God Let Bad Things Happen?

 Why Does God Let Bad Things Happen?

-I feel I need to harp a bit on this point, because people are always railing against God.
-They say, "Why me?
-Why did this have to happen to her?
+I feel the need to harp a bit on this point because people are always railing about God allowing bad things to happen.
+They say, "Why me?" or, "Why did this have to happen to her?
 How could God have allowed this to happen?"
-People either turn their backs on God completely, or they put their total faith in "Him" and allow their children to die, by "His will".
+When things go wrong in life, people often turn their backs on God completely, or they put their total faith in "Him" and allow the fate of their friends, family and themselves, to be determined by "His will".

 Tiny Individual Stars; A Much Larger Purpose?